Devonshire Academies Focus Provision

 Each child has a specially designed learning programme which includes individual learning targets, social communication and interaction targets, sensory diets, forest school and specialised sports sessions.

-Every child has access to individual work station when needed.
+Every child has access to individual work stations when needed.
 They have small group sessions which focus on communication and interaction, sensory integration, life skills and independence.

 We encourage children to be included as part of their mainstream class and teacher and support staff will work together to tailor a curriculum to meet needs.
 Where a specific needs can be best met outside of the classroom, children will use the specially designed areas for this part of their day.